 We believe that the most pressing medical challenges must be solved by interdisciplinary and diverse teams of people.
 We don’t care about whether or not you’ve won coding competitions, or even if you’re pursuing an engineering or CS degree.
 You don’t need a PhD or MD to innovate in healthcare, all you need is a passion for bettering humanity.

-Last year at MedHacks 2018, we hosted over 700 hackers from more than 300 schools and 15 countries, with diverse majors ranging from public health to anthropology to computer science.
+Last year at MedHacks 2018, we hosted over 500 hackers with diverse majors ranging from public health to anthropology to computer science.
 We had participants of all ages, including undergraduates, graduate students, MD students, nursing students, and medical professionals, come together with their diverse expertise and backgrounds to solve problems.

 Part of the MedHacks experience is our track system.
 Before the hacking period starts, there will be an open brainstorming and ideation phase for each of the tracks, so that hackers can get ideas for their projects and meet others with similar interests.
 At MedHacks 2018, the tracks were Patient Safety and Quality with Johns Hopkins School of Medicine and School of Nursing, Community Health Infrastructure with Blue Cross Blue Shield, and Open Science to Advance Health Equity with the Johns Hopkins Alliance for a Healthier World.